DMG Mori Aktiengesellschaft

-DMG Mori Aktiengesellschaft (stylized as DMG MORI AKTIENGESELLSCHAFT) is one of Germany's largest manufacturers of cutting machine tools and a manufacturer of CNC-controlled lathes and milling machines.
+DMG Mori Aktiengesellschaft (stylized as DMG MORI AKTIENGESELLSCHAFT) (formerly Gildemeister AG) is one of Germany's largest manufacturers of cutting machine tools and a manufacturer of CNC-controlled lathes and milling machines.
 The focus is on turning, milling, grinding, drilling as well as ultrasonic, lasertec and additive manufacturing for customers in aerospace, automotive, die & mold, medical and semiconductor industries.
 The SDAX listed technology group has 21 production sites worldwide and 161 international sales and service sites.

 The company is based in Bielefeld.
-Until September 2013 it was known as Gildemeister AG, and until June 2015 as DMG Mori Seiki Aktiengesellshaft.
+Until September 2013 it was known as Gildemeister AG, and until June 2015 as DMG Mori Seiki Aktiengesellschaft.
 In 2015, the Japanese company DMG Mori Seiki Co. acquired a 52.54% controlling stake in the German company DMG Mori Aktiengesellschaft, and in 2016, an ownership transfer to a wholly owned subsidiary of DMG Mori Seiki was approved, but this agreement has yet to conclude.